512-467-2727

 Metformin: facilitates insulin action to put sugar back into the cell.

 Sulphonylureeas (Glucotrol, Glipizide, Diabeta, Amaryl, etc.): will act on the pancreas to produce more insulin.
-Due to concern of increased cardiovascular risk, these agents are less commonly used.
+Due to concerns about increased cardiovascular risk, these agents are less commonly used.

 Pioglitazone: this agent increases the number of insulin-producing cells in the pancreas.
 However, it may produce swelling and increased weight gain.